bendertools/.github/profile/README.md

-# Bender Tools
+# Bender

-🎹 Bender tools is an organization which aims to facilitate the development, research, release, and maintenance of projects dedicated to redefining various technologies used by musicians, starting with guitar amplifiers.
+🎹 Bender is an organization which aims to facilitate the development, research, release, and maintenance of projects dedicated to redefining various technologies used by musicians, starting with guitar amplifiers.

 **As of now, our focus rests in three main projects:**